ckakiti/Novelty_analysis_KA/Docs/Training_a_new_network.md

 # Training a new neural network
 ### Starting the docker environment
+Open a new terminal window and type in the following:
 ```
 docker start yuxie_GPU1
 docker exec -it yuxie_GPU1 /bin/bash